-Training for individuals wanting to enter the fire fighting field takes place at the Jake Flake Emergency Services Training Center in Taylor.
-The center features a burn tower, flash chamber, ventilation training trailer and 10-acre defensive driving track where live-training classes are conducted in a "fire academy" setting.
-Students train in uniform and teamwork, discipline and physical fitness are essential requirements.
+Training takes place at the Jake Flake Emergency Services Training Center in Taylor.
+NPC's program features a burn tower, flash chamber, ventilation training trailer and 10-acre defensive driving track where live-training classes are conducted in a "fire academy" setting.